usc-ee250-fall2020/RIOT-EE250/examples/ee250_lab11_relaynode/README.md

 # EE 250L

 This is a fork of the gnrc_networking example to serve as the relay node for Lab 11.
 This code is to be used by instructors.
+Flash this code onto an OpenMote (do not `term`).
+Then, run the relay_node.py script.

 # gnrc_networking example